I-is-as-I-does/Medicis/README.md

 For each language your are planning translations, create two files in `src/transl` folder:
 - `collections-names-{language}.json` for collections, groups and profiles names;
 - `collections-props-{language}.json` for schema properties titles.
-In CLI, run `transl` commands for either collections, groups or profiles: source translation files will automatically be populated with keys that requires translation (and you'll get a log).
+In CLI, run `'transl'` commands for either collections, groups or profiles: source translation files will automatically be populated with keys that requires translation (and you'll get a log).

-Note that `all` commands include translation.
+Note that `'all'` commands include translation.

 ### MetaMedicis

-*MedicisCli* is fine and dandy for quick, common use operations, but please note that its `all` commands are cascading.
+*MedicisCli* is fine and dandy for quick, common use operations, but please note that its `'all'` commands are cascading.
 A profile command will run action for **all its groups**, and each group will run action for **all its collections**.

 For more targeted operations:
--  use Euclid main tool (in which case, please refer to Euclid doc),
+-  use *Euclid* main tool (in which case, please refer to *Euclid* doc),
 - or operate from the *MetaMedicis* class:
 ```php
 $MedicisMap = new MedicisMap($collectionDirPath);